How to help the Florida school shooting victims — and avoid scammers

-It’s great to know there’s an official fund (which as of this morning has raised over $640k) and that it’s backed by a legitimate non-profit, the Broward Education Foundation (as indicated by its 501(c)3 status), but what about those fake funds?
+It’s great to know there’s an official fund (which has raised 1.7 million dollars) and that it’s backed by a legitimate non-profit, the Broward Education Foundation (as indicated by its 501(c)3 status), but what about those fake funds?
 How does GoFundMe handle such situations and what should prospective donors look out for?

 GoFundMe is on such high alert that it is removing Parkland-related campaigns from organizers who may actually have honest intentions.